 - 300 grams ground pork

-- 4 hard boiled egg, cut into slices
+- 4 hard boiled eggs - cut into slices

 - Soak the rice noodles in water for 15 minutes.
-Meanwhile boil enough water in a pot.
-Once the noodles are done soaking, drain it from the cold water and then submerge in boiling water for a few minutes just until they are cooked but still firm, about 3-5 minutes.
-Once cooked, drain the water and set aside.
+Meanwhile, boil enough water in a pot.
+Once the noodles are done soaking, drain them from the cold water and then submerge in boiling water for a few minutes just until they are cooked but still firm, about 3-5 minutes.
+Once cooked, drain the water and transfer to a container or large bowl and set aside.

 - In a saucepan over medium heat, saute garlic and onion in oil until tender.
 Add the ground pork and fish sauce and cook for 5-10 minutes or until all bits are cooked.
 Stir often to get rid of big lumps.